 '''

 12 month employees - July 1 - June 30

 11 month employees - August 1 - July 31

 10 month employees - September 1 - August 31

 '''

 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.
+Employees are responsible for regularly reviewing the accuracy of their pay statement.

 Automatic Payroll Deposit